SanjanaKumar07/Data-Vizualization-using-Synthea-Dataset/README.md

 - Identified relevant tables based on the specific questions to be answered.
 3)  Data Cleaning Process: Python
 -	Checked for null values and duplicates in relevant files to identify discrepancies in the data.
--	Jupyter Notebook path : output/csv/app.ipynb
+-	Jupyter Notebook path : csv/app.ipynb
 ![image](https://github.com/user-attachments/assets/4c015421-894a-406e-97f6-7d4b43fa4471)
 4) Data Visualization: Tableau
 - Combined tables appropriately to ensure accurate and meaningful visualizations.
 - Created visualizations tailored to address each specific question.
 - Developed calculated fields for key variables using custom formulas.

+## Features of the Dashboard
+- Dashboard can be filtered across age group and gender
+- Hover over each metric to see a tooltip with information
+- All values in the output were cross verified with excel values using pandas (Jupyter Notebook path : csv/app.ipynb)

 ## Visualization Details